mdewilde/itunes-api/README.md

 ##### HTTP connection setup

-**iTunes Search** allows specifying custom logic to perform HTTP requests.
-To do so, implement the `be.ceau.itunessearch.Connector` interface and pass an instance to the relevant API entry point:
+To reduce external dependencies, **iTunes Search** has a default HTTP implementation relying on `java.net.URLConnection`.
+However, using your preferred way to make HTTP requests can be done by implementing the `be.ceau.itunessearch.Connector` interface and passing an instance to the relevant API entry point:

   * `be.ceau.itunessearch.Search.execute(Connector)`
   * `be.ceau.itunessearch.Lookup.execute(Connector)`